dthinley/portfolio/README.md

 # Project: Portfolio Site
 This is second project assignment of Udacity Web Development course.
 Mockup design was given in pdf format which can be found at:https://storage.googleapis.com/supplemental_media/udacityu/2655898586/design-mockup-portfolio.pdf Students are required to build the portfolio project based on it.
+One of requirement is that project need to use either bootstrap or flex.
+I used bootstrap for this project.

 ## File Structure in this project